-3. Click the left edge of the filmstrip graphic just below the top row of holes, then drag down and right until cursor feedback shows W: 9", H: 0.8".
+3. Click the left edge of the filmstrip graphic just below the top row of holes, then drag down and right until cursor feedback shows W: 9 in, H: 0.8 in.
+Do not release the mouse button.

 4. While still holding down the mouse button, press the Right Arrow key.